Goal of the Programme

 SRMS College of Law is affiliated to Mahatma Jyotiba Phule University, Bareilly.
 Therefore, candidates seeking admission in SRMS college of law must register themselves with University through online portal (www.mjpru.ac.in).
 And After University registration candidates have to register themselves at SRMS college of Law.

-(As per rules the of BAR Council of India) Candidate must have passed 10+2 (in any stream) not below 45% of total marks for GENERAL candidates, OR not below 42% of total marks for OBC, OR not below 40% of total marks for SC/ST candidates.
+(As per rules the of BAR Council of India, Rule 7 of legal Education 2008) Candidate must have passed 10+2 (in any stream) not below 45% of total marks for GENERAL candidates, and not below 40% of total marks for SC/ST candidates.
 Provided that such a minimum qualifying marks shall not automatically entitle a person to get admission into an institution but only shall entitle the person concerned to fulfill other institutional criteria notified by the institution concerned or by the Government concerned from time to time to apply for admission.

 (As per the rules of BAR Council of India) Every student may be required to do at least 3 (Three) moot courts in a year.
 Each student shall have to undergo 20 weeks internship under NGO, trial or appellate advocates, judiciary, legal regulatory authorities, legislatures and parliament, other legal functionaries, market institutions, law firms, companies, local self-government, and other such bodies as the university shall stipulate where law is practised wither in action or in dispute resolution or in management.
 However, internship in any year cannot be for a continuous period of more than 4 (four) weeks and all students shall at least gone through once in the entire academic period with trial and appellate advocates.